-Dettman’s musical career began during the glory days of early 2000’s pop-punk.
+Cameron’s musical career began during the glory days of early 2000’s pop-punk.
 This scene hit the Las Vegas venues by storm and Dettman dove right in with his first band Water Street.
 Although an amateur group, Water Street shared the stage with many acts who would become staples in the music industry such as The Cab & Meg & Dia.
-After a 3 year run, Water Street would eventually rebrand and evolve into the longstanding Vegas group Play For Keeps.
+After a 3-year run, Water Street would eventually rebrand and evolve into the longstanding Vegas group Play For Keeps.
 PFK would create quite a buzz in Las Vegas, headlining venues like House of Blues & Hard Rock Cafe on the Strip.
 PFK would end up sharing the stage with major label acts like Imagine Dragons, Sick Puppies, Jack's Mannequin, Sheppard, Relient K, Motion City Soundtrack, 3Oh3 & more.
-After 6 years of grinding, Play For Keeps, unfortunately, split up.
+After 6 years of grinding, Play for Keeps, eventually, would disband.

-Dettman would take a year off performing to truly find his sound.
-Writing daily for a year, Dettman experimented with many influences to finally create his special blend of funk, soul, blues, pop & country.
-Dettman has since released his single “Change”, an upbeat declaration of individuality despite the pressures of society.
+Cameron would take time off performing to truly find his sound.
+Writing daily for a year, he experimented with many influences to finally create his special blend of funk, soul, blues, pop & country.
+He has since released his single “Change”, an upbeat declaration of individuality despite the pressures of society.
 Next, he released his latest single “So Much Time”, an old-school R&B song recorded with the same Nashville session players who share the stage with Olivia Newton-John.
 “So Much Time” is an introspective look into the unfortunate abundance of free time after a relationship ends tragically.